Photo Credit: The country of origin of this photograph is Italy. Public domain.

-Last week marked the 50th anniversary of the flood that devastated Florence in 1966.
-On November 3rd, after weeks of torrential rains, the Arno’s banks gave way and river water gushed into the city.
-Florence was caught, virtually unaware that night and was ill-equipped to deal with the aftermath of the flood that damaged or destroyed many masterpieces and rare books.
+November 3 marks the anniversary of the flood that devastated Florence in 1966.
+After weeks of torrential rains, the Arno’s banks gave way, and river water surged into the city.
+Florence was caught almost entirely unaware that night, unprepared to deal with the disaster that destroyed many masterpieces and rare books.

 Photo Credit: Dreamstime